GMOD/jbrowse-jupyter/README.md

 ![Custom Palette](https://github.com/GMOD/jbrowse-jupyter/raw/main/images/custom_palette.png)

 * Can I use local files/my own data?
-    - There are a couple of ways in which you can configure and use your own data from your local environment in jbrowse views.
+    - There are a couple of ways in which you can configure and use your own data from your local environment in jbrowse views. (checkout our local_support.ipynb for tutorials on how to use your own data)
-        1.  make use of the jupyter notebook server as shown in the local_support.ipynb
+        1. Make use of the jupyter notebook/lab server
-        2. launch your own http server with CORS which will enable you to use local files in Google Colab notebooks and binder notebooks
+        2. Launch your own http server with CORS which will enable you to use local files.
+You can run our serve.py to launch our dev server.
     **_Note_:** that these solutions are recommended for your development environments and not supported in production.